The Smile (band)

-The Smile are an English rock band comprising Radiohead members Thom Yorke (vocals, guitar, bass, keys) and Jonny Greenwood (guitar, bass, keys) with drummer Tom Skinner.
-They are produced by Nigel Godrich, Radiohead's longtime producer.
-The band incorporate elements of post-punk, progressive rock, Afrobeat, and electronic music.
+The Smile are an English rock band comprising Thom Yorke (vocals, guitar, bass, keys), Jonny Greenwood (guitar, bass, keys) and Tom Skinner (drums).
+Critics likened them to Yorke and Greenwood's band Radiohead, with more jazz, krautrock and progressive rock influences and a looser, wilder sound.

-The Smile worked during the COVID-19 lockdowns and made their surprise debut in a performance streamed by Glastonbury Festival in May 2021.
-In early 2022, they released six singles and performed to an audience for the first time at three shows in London, which were livestreamed.
-In May, the Smile released their debut album, A Light for Attracting Attention, to acclaim, and began an international tour.
-They released an EP, The Smile (Live at Montreux Jazz Festival, July 2022), in December 2022.
+The Smile formed in 2018 and worked during the COVID-19 lockdowns in 2020 and 2021.
+They made their surprise debut in a performance streamed by Glastonbury Festival in May 2021.
+In early 2022, they released six singles and performed three shows in London, which were livestreamed.
+In May, the Smile released their debut album, A Light for Attracting Attention, to acclaim.
+It was produced by Nigel Godrich, Radiohead's long-time producer.